2023 Most Focused Colleges for Music Theory & Composition in Alabama

 Avg Cost*

-Across Alabama, there were 3 music theory and composition graduates with average earnings and debt of $0 and $0 respectively.
+Across Alabama, there were 1 music theory & composition graduates with average earnings and debt of $0 and $0 respectively.

-For this year’s “Schools Highly Focused on Music Composition Major in Alabama” ranking, we looked at 2 colleges that offer a degree in music theory and composition.
-This a ranking of the schools where the largest percentage of students has enrolled in music theory and composition.
+This year’s “Schools Highly Focused on Music Composition Major in Alabama” ranking looked at 2 colleges that offer degrees in a bachelor’s in music theory & composition.
+This a ranking of the schools where the largest percentage of students has enrolled in music theory & composition.

 More Ways to Rank Music Theory & Composition Schools

-Since the program you select can have a significant impact on your future, we’ve developed a number of rankings, including this “Schools Highly Focused on Music Composition Major in Alabama” list, to help you choose the best school for you.
+When choosing the right school for you, it’s important to arm yourself with all the facts you can.
+To that end, we’ve created a number of major-specific rankings, including this “Schools Highly Focused on Music Composition Major in Alabama” list to help you make the college decision.

 Schools Highly Focused on Music Composition Major in Alabama